vishant-nambiar/dirdiff/README.md

 ------------------------------------------------

 **Note:** Python3 is required to run dirdiff.
-Also I've tested it on Linux and MacOS so far, as it runs only on *nix systems.
+It is designed to run on *nix systems with bash.
 I believe it may work with WSL for Windows, but I haven't verified it.

 The tool has been written as a script to be run in the terminal.
 Simply run the `script` script with the neccessary arguments.
 These are, in order:
  - `command`: The values for this are `diff` and `patch`, based on what you're trying to do.